 Funding of the Environmental Compensation Fund

-1. In adherence to the precautionary polluter-pays principle the Fund will consist of, but not be limited to, the following monies:
+1. In adherence to the polluter-pays principle the Fund will consist of, but not be limited to, the following monies:

-(a) The prescribed percentage or amount of fees paid prior to the commencement of mining by Contractors or the Enterprise to the Authority;
+(a) The prescribed percentage or amount of fees paid after approval of a plan of work and prior to the commencement of activities (Commercial Production) in the Area under an Exploitation Contract by Contractors or the Enterprise to the Authority;

-..
+(a) alt.
+The requirements and modalities governing contributions to the Fund in accordance with regulation 56, including the establishment of the minimum size of the fund, and the modalities for replenishment of the fund upon disbursement.

 (b) The prescribed percentage of any penalties paid by Contractors or the Enterprise to the Authority;

 (c) The prescribed percentage of any amounts recovered by the Authority by negotiation or as a result of legal proceedings in respect of a violation of the terms of an exploitation contract;

-..
+(c) alt.
+Establishment of rules, guidelines and modalities for determining entities eligible to access the Fund, which may include states and private entities that have suffered damages.

 (d) Any monies paid into the Fund at the direction of the Council, based on recommendations of the Finance Committee;

 (e) Any income received by the Fund from the investment of monies belonging to the fund;

 (f) An annual levy paid by Contractors or the Enterprise to the Fund; and

-(g) The prescribed contributions paid by sponsoring States to the Fund.
+(g) Any contributions paid by Sponsoring States to the Fund.